 Fantasy Male Name Generator

 Create fantasy male names for heroes, knights, princes, rangers, mages, mercenaries, scholars, and wanderers.
-Each result includes a meaning and short lore snippet.
+Each result is a male name with a short lore snippet.

 Generate a Fantasy Male Name